dicuco/MediRoute/README.md

 After each Q update the corresponding `cost_map` entry is refreshed, so A\* immediately uses the new cost on the next replanning call.

 **Interaction with LIDAR blocks.** When the LIDAR detects an obstacle, the cell is set to cost 999 (`BLOCKED`).
+A block expires under two independent conditions:

-After `BLOCK_DECAY_TRAVERSALS` (default 15) subsequent traversals the block expires and the cell is set to `TENTATIVE_BLOCK_COST` (25).
+1. **Traversal-based decay** — after `BLOCK_DECAY_TRAVERSALS` (default 15) subsequent cell traversals the block is tentatively released.
+2. **Time-based decay** — after `BLOCK_DECAY_SECONDS` (default 30) seconds of simulation time the block is released regardless of how many cells the robot has traversed.
+This prevents a moving pedestrian from permanently isolating a corridor when the robot is stuck or rerouted.

+In both cases the cell is set to `TENTATIVE_BLOCK_COST` (25).
 If the robot then traverses the tentatively-unblocked cell slowly, Q-Learning raises its cost further; if quickly, Q-Learning reduces it toward 1, confirming the obstacle was transient.

 ## Current implementation